 This condition only affects those with type 1 diabetes and again the only treatment is to control blood glucose levels.

 A person with disseminated granuloma annulare will have sharply defined ring or arc-shaped raised areas of the skin.
 These rashes are most often on fingers or ears (areas far away from the trunk) although occasionally it can occur on the trunk.
-They can be red, red-brown, or skin-colored.
+They can be red, red-brown, or skin-coloured.
 See your doctor if you notice any rashes like this.
 Some medications can help clear this up.

-Whether you have diabetes or not good skin care can help prevent the development of skin problems.
+Whether you have diabetes or not good skincare can help prevent the development of skin problems.
 For the diabetic, this is even more important especially since your diabetes does affect your entire body.